NTIG-Uppsala/J.CAD-Florist/README.md

 ### Install Dependencies

-After having created and entered the python virtual environment, you can install the necessary dependencies to be able to run the Flask application.
+After having created and entered the Python virtual environment, you can install the necessary dependencies to be able to run the Flask application.
-The file [requirements.txt](requirements.txt) contains the python packages necessary for the project.
+The file [requirements.txt](requirements.txt) contains the Python packages necessary for the project.
 To install the packages, run the following in the root directory of the project:

 ``pip install -r requirements.txt``